Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 \end{proof}

-Based on Equation~\eqref{eq:pm}, the expected number of supervisors needed is the smallest $m$ such that $P_m \leq c$ for some constant of interest $c$.
-In short, this answers the question, "How many supervisors do I expect to need?", assuming the questioner can define their risk threshold $c$.
+Based on Equation~\eqref{eq:pm}, the expected number of supervisors needed is the smallest $k$ such that $P_k \leq \delta$ for some risk tolerance of interest $0 < \delta << 1$.
+Various examples of the relationships encoded in~\Cref{eq:pm} are visualized in~\Cref{fig:geneqn_num_sup_num_avs_single} and~\Cref{fig:geneqn_confidence_single} for a mixed HV/UCAV traffic network setting (described below) with fixed inflow and service rates.
+Figures~\ref{fig:geneqn_num_sup_array},~\ref{fig:geneqn_avs_per_sup_array}, and~\ref{fig:geneqn_confidence_array} in the Appendix present results for a variety of inflow and service rates; these illustrate how the trends shown in Figures~\ref{fig:geneqn_num_sup_num_avs_single} and~\ref{fig:geneqn_confidence_single} hold more generally.
+In short, these answer the question, ``How many supervisors do I expect to need?" in the UCAV case, assuming the questioner can define their risk threshold $\delta$.

-In the above, observe that---due to the functional reduction of the $n$ inflows to a single task queue serviced by the $M$ supervisors---the exact number of on-ramps does not directly affect the steady state probability or loss formula, except insofar as the individual arrival rates $\lambda_1, ..., \lambda_n$ contribute to the global arrival rate.
+In the above, observe that---due to the functional reduction of the $n$ inflows to a single task queue serviced by the $k$ supervisors---the exact number of on-ramps does not directly affect the steady state probability or loss formula, except insofar as the individual arrival rates $\lambda_1, ..., \lambda_n$ contribute to the global arrival rate.

-Although the theorem in this section is focused on a remote supervision scenario, the empirical study (Section~\ref{sec:experiments}) is focused on the nearer-term scenario in which each AV has its own on-board driver supervising it.
-We leave empirical analysis of the remote supervisor scenario for future work.
+We recognize that the exponential distribution of service times inherent to a Poisson process can present unrealistic scenarios (service rarely takes zero time).
+Indeed, this is a known limitation when using Poisson processes for modeling physical systems.
+A truncated exponential distribution can mitigate this issue \textcolor{black}{and can be handled explicitly using discrete event simulation.} The numerical analysis below adopts rates $\mu$ substantially larger than the reachability horizon to implicitly account for this shift.

-Finally, note the importance of the \textit{in-ring reachability} $P(reach_{in\_ring})$ in determining whether an AV requires supervision.
+Finally, note the importance of the \textit{in-ring reachability} $P(C_{\text{in}})$ in determining whether an AV requires supervision.
 This follows naturally from the problem formalization, in which both the in-ring and on-ramp supervision conditions (reachability conditions) must be met in order for a merging AV to require supervision.
 The following sections provide insight into this term.
+The above equations are provided as functions of $P(C_{\text{in}})$, among other variables.
+In the following lemmas, corollaries, and theorem, we consider various cases where we can compute $P(C_{\text{in}})$ analytically to investigate how the system's supervisability under various conditions.